-- Sign your child up for activities that tap into his interests.
+- Sign your child up for activities that tap into their interests.
 If all the kids are focused on a shared passion, it creates common ground to connect over.

 - Talk openly about social challenges.
-Explain to your child that he’s not the only one to have these types of difficulties.
-At the same time, help him make sense of why these situations are happening.
+Explain to your child that they are not the only one to have these types of difficulties.
+At the same time, help your child make sense of why these situations are happening.
 You can say things like, “It’s not your fault that you’re having these problems, but we can learn about ourselves from good and bad experiences.”

 - Promote your child’s own problem-solving skills.
-Place your child in new situations where he’s a little uncomfortable (while you're there to back him up).
-Doing that can build up his confidence.
+Place your child in new situations where they’re a little uncomfortable (while you’re there to back your child up).
+Doing that can build up your child’s confidence.

 - Explain that genuine friendship is when we feel good about ourselves when we are with a person.
-Encourage him to move away from the kids who do not treat him well.
+Encourage your child to move away from the kids who do not treat them well.

-- Empathize with his feelings without dwelling on the negative.
+- Empathize with your child’s feelings without dwelling on the negative.
 Share some experiences from your own life where you were teased or left out, and how you handled things.
-It’s important for him to hear there is hope for the future—that these kinds of situations are part of growing up but will get better.
+It’s important for your child to hear there is hope for the future — that these kinds of situations are part of growing up but will get better.

 I like to think of parents as being their child’s first and best life coach.
 In many areas, parents help the most by showing their support and acceptance, but also showing how to improve social relationships.

 Tell us what interests you